dooley-ch/microbit-grove/README.md

 ## Introduction

-This repository contains examplea Micropython programs demonstrating how to use various Grove components with the BBC Micro:bit microcontroller.
+This repository contains examples Micropython programs demonstrating how to use various Grove components with the BBC Micro:bit microcontroller.

 ## Grove Components